Operational guidelines

 Alternatives

-Alternatively, if a three-tier architecture is not feasible or unnecessary due to low volume or a non-production setup, a two cluster or a single cluster architecture may suffice.
+If a three-tier architecture is infeasible or unnecessary due to low volume or a non-production setup, a two cluster or a single cluster architecture may suffice.

 Sources